AlparslanAbdikoglu/AlparslanAbdikoglu/README.md

 - 🔭 I’m currently working on Cashierbasket.com, Subirat.net and my own portolio

-- 🌱 I’m currently learning aws services, aws certs and react
+- 🌱 I’m currently learning aws services, certs related to cyber security and  more react

 - ❓ Ask me about anything related to crypto